Steven Bryce: Club career

-Bryce began his career in the Costa Rican first division on loan from Deportivo Saprissa with AD Goicoechea, making his debut on September 22, 1996 against Herediano.
+Bryce began his career in the Costa Rican first division on loan from Deportivo Saprissa with AD Goicoechea, making his debut on September 22, 1996, against Herediano.
 After that he played for Deportivo Saprissa and Liga Deportiva Alajuelense whom he joined in August 2000.
-In his nine years in Costa Rica, Bryce won six national championships, in 1997-98, 1998–99, 2000–01, 2001–02, 2002–03 and 2003-04.
+In his nine years in Costa Rica, Bryce won six national championships, in 1997–98, 1998–99, 2000–01, 2001–02, 2002–03 and 2003–04.
 In addition, he won a CONCACAF Champions' Cup in 2004.

-After his tenure with Alajuelense, he went to play with Anorthosis of the Cypriot First Division and OFI Crete of the Greek Super League.
+After his tenure with Alajuelense, he went to play with Anorthosis of the Cypriot First Division and OFI of the Super League Greece.
 He came back to America after a couple of unsuccessful season in Europe and was signed by Brujas, a new club in his native Costa Rica owned by a local magnate.
 Six months later he decided to move to Marathón in Honduras and then to F.C.
 Motagua.
 He never found his form and game in Honduras and by the end of his contract with F.C.
 Motagua, he suffered and injury that took him out of the fields for almost a year.
 He signed for Liga Deportiva Alajuelense and started his recovery but did not make it to the pitch one game and was released in summer 2008.
-In the 2009-2010 season, Bryce was called up by Universidad de Costa Rica a team that desperatively needed players with experience, but again, he never found his form and was released after a few months.
+In the 2009–2010 season, Bryce was called up by Universidad de Costa Rica a team that desperatively needed players with experience, but again, he never found his form and was released after a few months.

 In January 2010, Bryce signed a one-year deal with Brisbane Roar, but the story repeated itself and just after a few games he decided to put an end on his contract and definitively retire from football.